 Kernel S&P 500

 Kernel offers the S&P 500 Fund which tracks the S&P 500 Dynamic Hedged Index.
-It’s a NZ domiciled fund investing in the same underlying companies of the S&P 500, but is currency hedged to the NZ Dollar (more on currency hedging later).
+It’s a NZ domiciled fund investing in the same underlying companies of the S&P 500, but is currency hedged to the NZ Dollar.
 You can invest in this fund directly via Kernel (minimum investment $1).

 Vanguard S&P 500 (VOO)